zerohd4869/zerohd4869.github.io/_pages/about.md

 <span id="busuanzi_value_site_uv" style="display: none;"></span>
 <span id="busuanzi_value_site_pv" style="display: none;"></span>

-**Dou Hu** is currently a second-year Ph.D. candidate at the University of Chinese Academy of Sciences, advised by Professor [**Songlin Hu**](https://people.ucas.edu.cn/~husonglin?language=en).
-Prior to this, he obtained bachelor and master's degrees from Shenzhen University and National Computer System Engineering Research Institute of China, respectively.
+I am a second-year Ph.D. candidate at the University of Chinese Academy of Sciences and Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of Prof. [**Songlin Hu**](https://people.ucas.edu.cn/~husonglin?language=en).
+My current research interests include machine learning and natural language processing.
+Before starting my Ph.D., I obtained my bachelor's degree in Physics at Shenzhen University, and my master's degree in Software Engineering at the National Computer System Engineering Research Institute of China.

-His current research interests include machine learning and natural language processing, with a particular focus on **general representation learning**, **sentiment analysis**, and **harmful content detection**.
-He has published over 10 papers as the primary author in AI conferences and journals, including 4 CCF-A papers.
-Furthermore, he won the first place in 4 tasks at SemEval-2022/2023, and was honored with the Best System Award at SemEval-2023.
+I have published over 10 papers as the primary author in AI conferences and journals.
+I am also lucky to win the first place in 4 tasks at SemEval-2022/2023, and be honored with the Best System Award at SemEval-2023.
-Additionally, he actively contributes to the AI community as an Area Chair for NAACL 2024, a Journal Reviewer for EAAI and TCSVT, and a Conference Reviewer for various AI conferences.

-If you are interested in his work or seeking any form of academic cooperation, please feel free to contact him at [hudou@iie.ac.cn](mailto:hudou@iie.ac.cn).
+# Research Topics
+- Representation Learning for NLP
+- Representation Learning for Large Language Model
+- NLP Application (Sentiment Analysis, Harmful Content Detection, ...)

 # 🔥 News
-- *May 2024*: 🎉 One paper is accepted by ACL 2024.
+- *May 2024*: 🎉 One paper is accepted by ACL 2024 main conference.
-- *Feb 2024*: 🎉 One paper is accepted by LREC-COLING 2024.
+- *Feb 2024*: 🎉 One paper is accepted by LREC-COLING 2024 main conference.
-- *Dec 2023*: 🎉 One paper is accepted by ICASSP 2024.
+- *Dec 2023*: 🎉 One paper is accepted by ICASSP 2024 main conference.
-- *Dec 2023*: 🎉 One paper is accepted by AAAI 2024 (Oral).
+- *Dec 2023*: 🎉 One paper is accepted by AAAI 2024 main conference (Oral).
 - *Dec 2023*: Invited to serve as an Area Chair for NAACL 2024.
 - *Jul 2023*: 🎉 Received the Best System Award at SemEval 2023.
-- *May 2023*: 🎉🎉 Two papers are accepted by ACL 2023.
+- *May 2023*: 🎉🎉 One paper is accepted by ACL 2023 main conference + One paper is accepted by ACL 2023 SemEval Workshop.
+- *Dec 2022*: 🎉 One paper is accepted by Findings of EMNLP 2023.
+- *Sep 2022*: I start my PhD journey.

 # 📖 Publications
 #### General Representation Learning